Alphabetical (game show): Series 1

 The contestants compete to answer separate sets of 26 questions, whose answers each start with a different letter from A to Z in order (with the exception of X, which can appear anywhere in the word).
 Only one contestant plays at any moment, using the time on their own clock; the opponent's clock is stopped.
 Both contestants start at A and advance one letter at a time, with the champion playing first.
 When a contestant either passes or gives an incorrect answer, control goes to the opponent, who resumes play on the letter after the one on which they last passed or missed.
 A contestant may return to a passed question only by playing through the entire alphabet to reach it again.

 Each contestant stops playing when they either run out of time or complete all 26 questions in their own set.
-If one contestant runs out of time, the opponent continues answering questions alone and may still pass as often as desired, but the clock will no longer stop on a pass.
+If one contestant runs out of time, the opponent continues answering questions alone and may still pass as often as desired, but the clock will no longer stop on a pass or miss.
 The first contestant to answer every question correctly wins a cash jackpot that starts at £5,000.
 A wrong answer at any time forfeits that contestant's chance at the jackpot.
 If neither contestant wins it, the one with more correct answers wins £250 and returns as champion, and the jackpot increases by £100 for each of that contestant's answers.
 Ties are broken in the champion's favour.